 It started with a press release for scotch.
 What annoyed me was that it was about buying gifts for Dad.
-And it really reminded me of just how badly Mother’s Day gifts suck.
+And it really reminded me of just how badly Mother’s Day gifts stink.
 In the past few weeks, I’ve seen ads and press releases touting pink standing mixers, flowers, chocolates, fashion accessories, and all sorts of ephemeral, often purely decorative stuff.

 Whereas the stuff for the guys tends to be useful and/or substantial.
 Even the scotch.
 Premium quality scotch is not something you drink in one sitting.
 It’s something that hangs around a while.
 Ties may be decorative, but they’re usually worn when you want to be serious about, say, a job interview or an important meeting.